michelezamuner/smjs/README.md

 - create an authoritative source of definitions within an interpreter implementation, so that all of its modules can use it instead of duplicating decisions in code
 - remove interface classes, which are unnecessary, and replace them with docblocs.
 Do not require things only to use them in docblocks
 - add a caching instruction set that doesn't require re-loading again the same instructions from disk
+- data types SIZE should already return a base data type